Sleitnick/Knit/README.md

 ```

 Under the hood, Knit is creating a RemoteFunction bound to the service's GetMoney method.
 Knit keeps RemoteFunctions and RemoteEvents out of the way so that developers can focus on writing code and not building communication infrastructure.

-Check out the [Services](services.md) documentation for more info on services.